Aberdeen see off Hibs 1-0 to secure fourth straight victory - Evening Express

 Referee Nick Walsh rightly awarded a penalty.

-In the 6-0 defeat of NSI Runavik on Thursday Lewis Ferguson stepped aside from penalty taking duties in favour of Hedges to allow him to get a hat-trick.
+In the 6-0 defeat of Runavik on Thursday, Lewis Ferguson stepped aside from penalty-taking duties in favour of Hedges to allow him to get a hat-trick.

 This time FERGUSON was back on the spot and sent Marciano the wrong way.